CRT-HAO/CS2022301-Exact-Boolean-Minimization/README.md

 - GNU GCC/Clang with C++14 supported
 - CMake >= 3.18
+- Make or Ninja build tool

-> Visual C++ may be supported, but not tested
+> Microsoft Visual C++ may be supported, but not tested

 ## Build

-Use CMake as build tool
+Use CMake to build the program

 ```bash
 mkdir build